petems/petersouter.xyz/content/post/tddbdd-with-puppet-code.md

 0 directories, 1 file
 ```

-Oh, but unfortunatly there's only a simple spec to see if the code compiles:
+Oh, but unfortunately there's only a simple spec to see if the code compiles:

 ```puppet
 require 'spec_helper'